linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 ssh youruser@your-server-ip
 ```

 - **Prompt for Twilio OTP:** If Twilio OTP is selected, the user will be prompted to input the OTP received via SMS or Call.
-   - **Prompt for Pushbullet Verification:** If Pushbullet 2FA is chosen, the user will be asked to input the verification code sent to their device.
+- **Prompt for Pushbullet Verification:** If Pushbullet 2FA is chosen, the user will be asked to input the verification code sent to their device, or they will be directed to the **verification link** via their browser.
 - **If the device or phone is verified:** The user is granted access, and the device/phone verification status is updated in MongoDB.
 - **If verification fails:** The user is denied access, and their data is deleted from MongoDB.

 ---